blanksteer/ip-command/README.md

 ## Status

 The iproute2 tools have a vast collection of knobs and dials, this project while providing a skeleton does not yet support every feature from the underlying tools.
-Over time this feature coverage is expected to improve.
+Over time this coverage is expected to improve.

 ### Feature Coverage

-- [ ] Network devices (link).
+- [x] Network devices (link).
 - [ ] Protocol address of device (addr).
 - [ ] Address labels (addrlabel).
 - [ ] Routing table entries (route).